Games Genie

 78%

 Overcooked!
-2 is a frantic co-op cooking game where you and your partner juggle orders, chop ingredients, and dodge hazards in wild kitchens.
-It’s fantastic at exposing and improving communication under pressure, and short rounds make it easy to fit quick sessions into busy evenings.
-For couples who can laugh through chaos, it becomes a shared highlight reel of hilarious failures and clutch victories.
-However, the time pressure and difficulty spikes can be genuinely stressful, which is why it sits outside the core list.
-Best for duos who already know they enjoy high-energy, hectic teamwork games.
+2 is a frantic co-op cooking game where you juggle orders, chop ingredients, and dodge kitchen hazards that actively work against you—moving platforms, fires, disappearing counters.
+It's sharp at forcing communication under pressure, and short rounds make it easy to squeeze into a busy evening.
+For couples who can laugh through the chaos, it becomes a running highlight reel of clutch wins and spectacular failures.
+The difficulty spikes are real, though, and the time pressure can sour a session if one partner is less comfortable with that pace.
+Best for duos who already know they like high-energy teamwork games.

 Overall Score